Naagin 4: Nia Sharma Is The NEW Naagin; Actress Thanks Ekta Kapoor For The Opportunity

 Fans Super Excited To Watch Nia As Naagin

 Fans are super happy about the same.
-A user tweeted, "Ohmy gooooooddddddd 😮😍 she is going to rock it 😎🔥🔥🔥🔥," another user commented, "Wowwwww 😍💃 Nia will Rock it 💃💃"
+A user tweeted, "Ohmy gooooooddddddd 😮😍 she is going to rock it 😎🔥🔥🔥🔥."
+Another user commented, "Wowwwww 😍💃 Nia will Rock it 💃💃"

-Fans Comments
+Fan Comments

 A few others commented, "Oh My God😍😍😍😍 Niaaaa💃💃," "Wohoooo 💃💃," "Omgg!! ♥♥♥," "Woooohoooooo super happpyyyyyy can't wait to see you onsecreen alreadyyy 😍😍😍😍😍😍😍❣️❣️❣️❣️," "Really excited to see Nia on the show 😍🤩," "woahhhhh ❤️❤️❤️ you gonna rock it".